NLP (Neuro-Linguistic Programming) is an incredible tool to use in all areas of your life, including filmmaking.

 Joseph O’Connor and John Seymour’s book Introducing NLP offers a great Six Step Reframing Process.
 Here is the blueprint of the process from the book, with my notes about how it can be used to reframe failure, negativity and other unproductive states:

-You want to banish negativity thoughts and feelings (especially concerning your filmmaking goals), but you don’t know where to begin.
+You want to banish negative thoughts and feelings (especially concerning your filmmaking goals), but you don’t know where to begin.

 From the reframing process itself: “It is usually in the form: ‘I want to…but something stops me.’
 Or, ‘I don’t want to do this, but I seem to end up doing it just the same.’